 This IOC contains attributes to support the D-SON function of RACH optimization (See clause 7.1.1 in TS 28.313 [57]).

-NOTE: in the case where multiple DRACHOptimization MOIs exist at different levels of the containment tree, the DRACHOptimization MOI at the lower level overrides the DRACHOptimization MOIs at higher level(s) of the same containment tree.
+NOTE: in the case where multiple DRACHOptimizationFunction MOIs exist at different levels of the containment tree, the DRACHOptimizationFunction MOI at the lower level overrides the DRACHOptimizationFunction MOIs at higher level(s) of the same containment tree.

 4.3.59.2 Attributes